KBola98/aws-cloud-monitoring/README.md

 2. Alerting Mechanism: Configuration of threshold-based alerts for monitored metrics to ensure proactive issue detection and resolution.
 3. Data Collection and Storage: A mechanism to collect metrics data at one-minute intervals, formatted into JSON documents and stored in DynamoDB for historical analysis.
 4. Weekly Summary Reports: An automated report generated and emailed weekly, summarizing the high, low, and average values of the monitored metrics.
-5. Automation Framework: Utilization of Terraform for infrastructure provisioning and Ansible for configuration management, enabling scalable and repeatable deployments.
-6. Error Logging and Notification: Implementation of error logging for the automation scripts and monitoring system, with notifications for critical errors.

 ## Getting Started